rust-lang-de/rustbook-de/src/ch15-05-interior-mutability.md

 58 |             self.sent_messages.push(String::from(message));
    |             ^^^^^^^^^^^^^^^^^^ `self` is a `&` reference, so the data it refers to cannot be borrowed as mutable

-error: aborting due to previous error

 For more information about this error, try `rustc --explain E0596`.
-error: could not compile `limit-tracker`
+error: could not compile `limit-tracker` due to previous error

-To learn more, run the command again with --verbose.
 warning: build failed, waiting for other jobs to finish...
 error: build failed
 ```